 These numbers are also very small compared to the 100-200 billion birds on the planet.
 Adding all of the anthropogenic-impact causes of death above together might see 1.5 billion bird deaths, or 0.75% to 1.5% of the total.
 Unfortunate, but not species threatening except in very specific circumstances.

 Wind turbines have been added to the list of bird killers in recent years.
 This is not because they kill significant numbers of birds; the worst cases has a handful of birds per turbine per year.
-According to the best impartial sources, they kill perhaps 30,000 – 60,000 birds annually in the USA.
+According to the best impartial sources, they kill perhaps 234,000 birds (median number) annually in the USA.
 Of course, numbers of wind turbines are increasing, but so is siting sensitivity and mitigations (see below).
 Compared to the roughly 2 billion from other sources, this cannot be considered significant.
 Even doubling or tripling the number of mortalities still makes wind turbines a very small contributor to avian fatalities.

 Also worth noting is this recent peer-reviewed study from Canada, which concluded: